DobgimaM/Dob-Portfolio/README.md

 - It explores demographic and clinical characteristics of doctor-diagnosed asthma participants by self-reported ethnicity and country of birth within the UK Biobank.
 - ggplot2 graphs were used to illustrate the deviation of Ethnicity-adjusted equations from the Global Lung Initiative using properties of the Standard Normal Distribution.

-It shows scatter of z-scores and median z-scores (solid lines) of forced expiratory volume in 1s (FEV1), forced vital capacity (FVC) and FEV1/FVC in males and females by age, height and study site.
-Dashed lines represent the 5th and 95th centiles
+**Fig: Scatter of z-scores and median z-scores (solid lines) of forced expiratory volume in 1s (FEV1), forced vital capacity (FVC) and FEV1/FVC in males and females by age, height and study site.
+Dashed lines represent the 5th and 95th centiles**
 ![](https://github.com/DobgimaM/Dob_portfolio/blob/main/Scatter%20plots.png)